 - Chau Giang floating village and traditional village of Cham people in Chau Giang

-Go along the country border road coming to Ha Tien, a small vibrant city by the border gate to Cambodia.
+Along the country border road to Ha Tien, a small vibrant city by the border gate to Cambodia.
 From Ha Tien you can take a boat/ferry to Phu Quoc Island with only around 12$/way.
 They open 3-5 round trips with fixed departure time both in the morning and afternoon, for your convenience.

-We after that continued to Rach Gia City and arrive by the late evening, had dinner with Rach Gia street food: so many dishes to try like: grilled bird meat, grilled squid, mango salad, fried ba khía (a kind of sesarmid) with burnt rice, then sweet bean soup desserts (chè in Vietnamese).
+We after that continued to Rach Gia City and arrive by the late evening, had dinner with Rach Gia street food with so many dishes to try: grilled bird meat, grilled squid, mango salad, fried ba khía (a kind of sesarmid) with burnt rice, then sweet bean soup desserts (chè in Vietnamese).

 DAY 29: RACH GIA – CA MAU CAPE (228km)

-The road from Ca Mau City to Ca Mau Cape is 105km and the sky turned black at 6pm when we still have more than 40km to ride without street lights and there was even no house by the road.
+The road from Ca Mau City to Ca Mau Cape is 105km.
+The sky turned black at 6pm when we still have more than 40km ahead with no street light and I had not even seen any house by the road.
 The road is running along a mangroves and sometimes I saw a flashing light from a canoe passing by.
 I remember I was riding at the most of my carefulness.

-We finally come the the end of the Vietnam and found a homestay in the dark mangroves village, who served us very delicous crab hotpot, but we were too tired to really into it.
+We finally come the the end point of the Vietnam and found a homestay in the dark mangroves village, who served us with mouthwatering crab hotpot, but we were too tired to really into it.